cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/notes/README-with-future-features.md

   - Check castle privileges granted to your clan.
 - `.castlePrivs check player Bilbo`
   - Check castle privileges granted/forbidden to the player named `Bilbo`.
+- `.castlePrivs settings`
+  - Check global settings.

 ## Admin chat commands

+- `.castlePrivs set KeyClanCooldownHours 48.0`
+  - When clan members separate, they must wait `48` hours before using keys on each other's castles.
+  - Could be set to `0.5` to make the waiting time 30 minutes.
+  - Could be set to `0` to remove the waiting time.
 - `.castlePrivs set DebugLogRulings true`
   - When enabled, logs details about every ruling made.
 For debugging purposes.
   - Disabled by default.